After countless hours of testing and reviewing, we have determined that the best dog playpen is the Midwest Exercise Pen!

 You’ll need some tools to put this one together, but it’s nothing too advanced.
 Just a couple of screws to get the high-quality steel hinges attached to the door.
 The panels themselves interlock quite easily so you don’t need to be an actual handyman to get it together.
 You can also form a barrier with the panels instead of an enclosure if you just need a temporary fence to keep the dogs out of the kitchen or wherever else.

 One unfortunate drawback is that dogs with particularly small paws may be able to climb out of it due to the frequent horizontal bars, but this can be easily fixed by purchasing the roof.

 Better if you buy 2!

-What is a Dog Playpen?
+What Is A Best Dog Playpen?

 A puppy pen allows your dog to have some freedom when in the house or outside, but they still confine your dog to ensure that he or she isn’t allowed to leave the space.
 Owners use a pet pen most often when a pet is a puppy.